Anji00/BoundaryAITask/README.md

       pip install -r requirements.txt

 * **Frontend**
-    Navigate to the project directory on the terminal cd frontend
+    Navigate to the project directory on the terminal: cd frontend
       npm install

 2. **Initialize Database**

-      Create a database
+      Create a database:
-        psql -U postgres  # Replace postgres with your admin user if different

-        CREATE DATABASE surveydb;
+        psql -U postgres  # Replace postgres with your admin user if different CREATE DATABASE surveydb;
         CREATE USER user WITH PASSWORD 'password';
         GRANT ALL PRIVILEGES ON DATABASE surveydb TO user;